priitrs/portfolio/README.md

 ```

 ---
-### When starting application it will automatically add 1000 transactions to the database and recalculate calculate position
+### When starting the application, 1000 transactions will be automatically added to the database and position will be recalculated.

 ### Swagger: